The Best Cloud Email Services for Modern Teams (Updated for 2026)

 • Supplementation Required: Organizations using Microsoft's native email security add third-party solutions for enhanced protection, highlighting the importance of AI-enabled security.

 In one example, a healthcare provider suffered credential theft via a QR-based phishing campaign.
-Native filters missed the payload.
-A cloud email security platform with behavioral analysis would have flagged the anomaly.
+Native filters missed the payload, but a cloud email security platform with behavioral analysis would have flagged the anomaly.

 Human Vulnerability and Social Engineering